-5.2.65.2.8 Records of Tests Witnessed
+5.2.8 Records of tests witnessed

-It is useful but not essential to include some record some details of the tests that have been witnessed.
-This information will supplement the information shown in the ExTL report.
 There is provision in F-003 to include a list for all the tests that have been witnessed.
 It recommended that additional information, including photos, be included in the TCD.

-5.2.75.2.9 Photos of the facility and tests witnessed
+5.2.9 Photos of the facility and tests witnessed